pauloevpr/famcash/README.md

 # TODO

 ## Now

 - force income to have a name
-- make expense to have an optional name; move the field down and call it notes
 - summary calculation for current and future months: some up the planned spending from the categories; use it as total spending if it is larger than actual spending
 - display "Planned" indicator in the summary for the current and future months
 - display planned amount in the category list